 At Colorado Precision Dentistry & Orthodontics, we provide orthodontics services for children and adults looking to straighten their teeth and align their jaw.
 Orthodontics is the study and treatment of dental displacement and malocclusions.
-As an orthodontist, we can treat any issues pertaining to the jaw.
+We can treat any issues pertaining to the jaw.
 We can also move and adjust teeth, even if they are fully formed and hardened.
 This makes it possible to straighten teeth in adults, rather than only children.

 Due to the various specialties in orthodontia, some orthodontists may only treat children instead of adults.
-Additionally, dentofacial orthopedics is an area of orthodontic care that involves more surgical elements in order to correct issues with the jaw or face.
-Overall, an orthodontist in Colorado treats the position of teeth and the jaw; while also changing the overall shape and appearance of a patient’s face.
 At Colorado Precision Dentistry & Orthodontics, we find that many of our patients are pleasantly surprised by how dramatically different they look once their orthodontic treatment is complete.

 Why Orthodontics is Necessary

 We find that many children suffer from overcrowding teeth issues, creating the need for our procedures.
 Overcrowding can cause teeth to grow in at incorrect or crooked positions, leading to difficulties as an adult.

 Whether from an accident or a lack of oral hygiene, when a baby tooth falls out prematurely, the teeth around it move into the open space.
 This can cause the shape of the palate to change, taking up the room the adult tooth needs to grow in properly.
 In the past, many people had their teeth pulled in order to make space for all of their permanent teeth.
 Now, we can create space in your teeth using a variety of treatment methods.